The latest from the overall strategic process

 The Universities of Excellence funding line

-The call for proposals for the Universities of Excellence funding line is scheduled to be advertised in spring 2024.
+The new call for proposals under the Universities of Excellence funding line is expected to be issued in spring 2024.

 European University Alliances

 The University of Freiburg integrates the possibilities of the two confederations Eucor and EPICUR to allow all members of the university to benefit to the greatest possible extent from the programs of the European alliances.

 The success in the “European Universities” competition in summer 2022 was an important milestone for this integration.